 - Associate Dean for Academic Affairs

-Jennifer Doering, PhD, RN is the Associate Dean for Academic Affairs and Associate Professor and at the University of Wisconsin-Milwaukee College of Nursing.
+Jennifer Doering, PhD, RN is the Associate Dean for Academic Affairs and Professor and at the University of Wisconsin-Milwaukee School of Nursing.
 She received her undergraduate degree from the University of Minnesota in Minneapolis and master’s and doctorate from the University of Arizona in Tucson.

 Dr. Doering studies how sleep deprivation affects depression in socioeconomically disadvantaged women after childbirth.
 Previous research includes qualitative (grounded theory) and quantitative studies on fatigue, sleep, and depression symptoms in this population.
 More recently, she constructed and tested the feasibility of a self-management intervention to promote sleep and reduce fatigue in postpartum women.
 In collaboration with engineering colleagues, she is building and testing a device to reduce infant death from unsafe sleep environments.